espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 version of [Google Chrome](https://www.google.com/chrome/browser/desktop/) (v70 or above) and your PC has a Bluetooth LE radio (all new Laptops will).

-For those not wanting to use google chrome, you can use another chromium based browser such as [Cromite](https://github.com/uazo/cromite) or [ungoogled chromium](https://ungoogled-software.github.io/ungoogled-chromium-binaries/) (Brave will not work)
+For those not wanting to use Google Chrome, you can use another Chromium based browser such as [Cromite](https://github.com/uazo/cromite) or [Ungoogled Chromium](https://ungoogled-software.github.io/ungoogled-chromium-binaries/) (Brave will not work)

 If you do not have Windows 10, you need to [install the Espruino Native IDE application](#with-an-application) instead, as this is able to access the Bluetooth adaptor directly.